awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

    1. Choose **Close**\.
 **Note**
-For any target instances you selected that are not part of a patch group, Patch Manager instead uses the default patch baseline for the operating system type of the instance\.
+For any target instances you selected that aren't part of a patch group, Patch Manager instead uses the default patch baseline for the operating system type of the instance\.

 1. Choose **Configure patching**\.